geoffreyp/geoffreyp.github.io/README.md

 To use `adritian-free-hugo-theme` you need to install Hugo by following https://gohugo.io/getting-started/installing/.

 #### Setting up

-As a pre-requirement you will need Hugo set up and running.
+As a pre-requirement, you will need Hugo set up and running.
 You can follow [the official guide for it](https://gohugo.io/categories/installation/).

 Note: the theme has **not** been migrated to Hugo Modules yet.
-To install it, you need to set it up by copying the theme files (either as a sub-module, or by copying the files).
-You can follow these [older instructions](https://gohugobrasil.netlify.app/themes/installing-and-using-themes/), or the next ones as help:
+To install it, you need to set it up by copying the theme files (either as a sub-module or by copying the files).
+You can follow these [older instructions](https://gohugobrasil.netlify.app/themes/installing-and-using-themes/) or the next ones as help:

 - Create a new Hugo site (this will create a new folder): `hugo new site <your website's name>`
 - Enter the newly created folder: `cd <your website's name>/`